Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

+Below discusses the technical reliability concerns and operational complexity to adapt GenAI safeguards we find in the guidelines.

-{\bf Observation 5: Limitations of existing technical safeguards in addressing evolving risks.} Our study reveals that universities are not over-optimistic about the efficacy of AI detection tools when detecting authorized uses of GenAI.
+\textit{\textbf{Reliability concerns of technical safeguards.}} Our study reveals that universities are not over-optimistic about the efficacy of AI detection tools when detecting uses of GenAI.
 Universities such as the University of Cambridge are aware of the limitations of these tools, and do not offer a standard detection tool as